aaron9000/Survive/README.md

 Survive
 =======

-A Unity3d avoider game for the Ludum Dare 28 Gamejam.
+A Unity3d avoider game for the Ludum Dare 28 game jam.